zachczx/svelte-zixianchen/src/routes/blog/posts/using-resend-com-smtp-saas-provider-pocketbase-emails.md

 ## Using Resend.com

 But it's 2024, things don't work that way anymore.
-I dug around and found Resend.com (and there were others like Brevo, which I'll come to in a minute), though any SMTP SaaS provider would work equally (or even better, given that I'm on a shared IP.)
+I dug around and found Resend.com (and there were others like Brevo and SendGrid, which I'll come to in a minute), though any SMTP SaaS provider would work equally (or even better, given that I'm on a shared IP.)

 1. Create an account on [Resend.com](https://resend.com/)